getsentry/gitbot/README.md

-# Sentry Deploy Sync Hook
+# Git Bot Service

-This repo contains a hook for updating the reference in getsentry to sentry automatically.
-There's two ways that this happens.
+This service allows reverting Git changes in Sentry/Getsentry and updates the reference in getsentry to sentry automatically.
+There's two ways that the latter happens:

 If a push happens on Sentry's master, this will clone getsentry and call `bin/bump-sentry` in order to update the Sentry's sha on getsentry.